 Network pressure

-AS/NZS 4645 aims for systems to be in place so that personnel, the public and the environment are not exposed to unacceptable risks.
-This is supported by a Formal Safety Assessment (FSA) and a Safety and Operational Plan (SAOP).
+AS/NZS 4645 Gas Distribution Networks aims for systems to be in place so that personnel, the public and the environment are not exposed to unacceptable risks.
+This is supported by an FSA and a SAOP.
 The FSA will identify hazards, determine the threats, assess the risk and level of control necessary to meet an acceptable risk level.
 The controls required to mitigate the risks identified in the FSA are documented in the SAOP.

-In relation to pressure AS/NZS 4645 requires action to be taken to ‘…proactively identify and address any supply and pressure problems likely to jeopardise the future safety and performance of the distribution network.
-Gas flow and/or network pressure shall be routinely monitored to achieve this objective.’ (s3.4).
+In relation to pressure, AS/NZS 4645 requires action to be taken to ‘…identify and address any supply and pressure problem likely to jeopardize the future safety and performance of the gas distribution network.
+Gas flow and/or network pressure shall be routinely monitored to achieve this objective.’
+(AS/NZS 4645 s3.4).

 AS/NZS 4645 s6.3 deals with network pressure management.
-In particular, it requires controls to maintain minimum operating pressures (s6.3.2) and over pressure systems to ensure that the maximum allowable operating pressure (MAOP) is not exceeded (s6.3.3).
+In particular, it requires controls to maintain minimum operating pressures (AS/NZS 4645 s6.3.2) and over pressure systems to ensure that the maximum allowable operating pressure (MAOP) is not exceeded (AS/NZS 4645 s6.3.3).

 Upper pressure limits are generally determined by the maximum allowable operating pressure of pipe and fittings in the delivery system, and minimum pressures by the requirements of gas appliances.